 MainOne is likely going to be fine since it has a business to sell bandwidth and connectivity.
 If Amazon comes and gets many people to the cloud, most of those will go through its infrastructure.
 That means, somehow, it will be paid.
 MainOne is a highly strategically positioned firm with a very critical infrastructure base that no one can easily cut off.
 The undersea cable it controls positions it for whatever happens.

-(However, the undersea cable can be a dunk pipeline.
+(However, the undersea cable can be a dumb pipeline.
 Entities, like Amazon, pay for the bandwidth and make all the money on it.
 That is why the data center and hosting business is important for MainOne.)

 With its global market position and brand recognition, Amazon will be a big MainOne customer.
 But if that is what MainOne wants to depend upon, it will have real problems.
 It needs to be a visible cloud provider.
 Here is what MainOne and Rack Centre could do.